 Jump to:

-The Ancient Mayans and Aztecs knew about the health benefits of chia, and these little seeds have made a comeback in modern civilization in the recent years.
-Chia seeds are rich in Omega-3's, antioxidants, protein and fiber.
+- Chia seed jam is a healthy alternative to traditional jam.
+The Ancient Mayans and Aztecs knew about the health benefits of chia.
+These little seeds have made a comeback in modern civilization in recent years.
+Chia seeds are rich in Omega-3, antioxidants, protein and fiber.
 They make a healthy addition to smoothies, overnight oats, baked oatmeal, pudding, and bars, like these Chocolate Cherry Chia Oatmeal Bars.

 Blackberries